 Sixth Circuit Appellate Blog promotes discussion on news and opinions issued by the United States Court of Appeals for the Sixth Circuit.
 This Squire Sanders publication emphasizes business cases and intends to interview Six Circuit judges.

 Authored by a team of attorneys from Steptoe & Johnson, Employment Essentials offers news, commentary and analysis on a wide range of issues affecting both employers and employees.

 Authored by attorneys with the Stoel Rives Renewable Energy Initiative, Renewable + Law provides insight on climate policy, renewable energy and sustainability.

-Stoel Rives’ third blog is written by Dennis Westlind, an attorney based in the firm’s Portland office.
+Stoel Rives’ third blog is written by Dennis Westlind, an attorney in the firm’s Portland, OR office.
 He provides analysis on labor and employment law.